sirbor/blog/content/posts/ai-art.md

 them to produce nice outputs.
 Especially with certain models it can be pretty hard to actually get them to produce something usable.
 This is the case with language models and imagegen models.

+> [!Note]
+> When I say "art" here I mean it in the sense that it's not an exact
+> science, similar to how you can say there's an art to negotiating or an art to
+> teaching.

 I've seen the text case with things like [YouSim](https://yousim.ai) and [Terminals of Truth](https://twitter.com/truth_terminal).
 You have to really